-The current article is the continuation of the former article in which we review various management tasks that relates to the subject of – Managing E-mail address using PowerShell.
+The current article continues the previous article in which we review various management tasks related to Managing E-mail addresses using PowerShell.
+In this article, we review the following types of management tasks:

-- Display information about E-mail addresses.
+• Display information about E-mail addresses.

-- Searching for information about E-mail addresses.
+• Searching for information about E-mail addresses.

-- Removing (deleting) E-mail address using PowerShell.
+• Removing (deleting) E-mail addresses using PowerShell.

 Display information about E-mail addresses